Ferohers/bash_loading_animations/README.md

 </div>

-⚠ ***Important note:*** do not copy the raw script file from your browser or **you will have broken animations**, as the non-breaking spaces will be converted into regular spaces...
+⚠ ***Important note:*** do not copy the raw script file from your browser or **you will have broken animations**, as the non-breaking spaces will be converted into regular spaces.......

 Instead, use one of the following methods to retrieve the script:
 ```bash